BIO 1500 BIOLOGICAL ESSENTIALS

 Four hours.
 The first in a three-course sequence required for biology majors.
 A rigorous introduction to the principles that the lay the foundations for the biological sciences.
 Examines the relationships between metabolism, genetics, cell biology, and evolution.
 Students learn the mechanics and style of scientific reporting on laboratory exercises in cell and molecular biology utilizing techniques such as spectrophotometry and electrophoresis.
 Gen Ed: NW

 Four hours.
-Corequisite: BIO 1500.
+Pre- or Corequisite: BIO 1500.
 This foundational course provides an introduction to the interrelated physical, chemical, geological, and biological processes of the oceans, atmosphere, and coasts, with a focus on Florida waters.

 BIO 1820 OCEANOGRAPHY

 Four hours.
 Prerequisites: BIO 1520.
 An overview of the sub disciplines of ocean sciences including the sea floor, waves, tides, currents, the physical and chemical properties of seawater and their distribution in the sea, and planktonic life and its relation to nutrient cycling.
 This course will focus on how we study and use the ocean as well as the impact of human activities on the oceans.

 BIO 1900 HUMAN GENETICS

 Four hours.
 No credit awarded if student has completed BIO 3700.
 Explores the basic principles of inheritance and their applications to medicine, behavior, forensics and populations.
 Gen Ed: NW

 BIO 2120 BIOLOGY AND CONSERVATION OF MARINE MAMMALS